Ann Bartuska: Career

 From 1982 until 1989 Bartuska managed research, development, and assessment programs associated with the effects of acid rain and air pollution, first for North Carolina State University and then under the United States Forest Service.
 Both projects fell under the National Acid Precipitation Assessment Program.
 In 1989 she was named Assistant Station Director for Continuing Research at the Southeastern Forest Experiment Station; while there, she was responsible for research in both Florida and Georgia.
 She joined the staff of Forest Environment Research at the Forest Service's Washington Office in 1991 as a Wetlands Specialist with the responsibility of developing a National Wetlands Research Program.
 In 1992, when the Ecosystem Management staff was created, she was named the first head.
 Bartuska spent a year in 1993 as the Forest Service Liaison to the National Biological Survey of the U.S. Department of Interior and in October 1994 became director of Forest Health Protection for the Forest Service.

 In January 1999, Bartuska was named Director of Forest Management, of which she was the first woman and first ecologist to hold the position.
 She would continue on as director, when Forest Management and Range Management were merged.
 Bartuska left the Forest Service in 2001 to become the executive director of The Nature Conservancy's Invasive Species Initiative, and she remained there until 2004.
 She returned to the Forest Service as Deputy Chief for Research and Development in 2004 and from January to October 2009 served as acting Deputy Undersecretary for Natural Resources and Environment.
 In 2010 she joined the USDA's Research, Education, and Economics (REE) mission area, where she was Deputy Under Secretary.

 Her responsibilities included oversight over four agencies which support the REE mission: Agricultural Research Service (ARS - which includes the National Agricultural Library and National Arboretum), National Institute of Food and Agriculture (NIFA), Economic Research Service (ERS), and National Agricultural Statistics Service (NASS).

-Ann Bartuska was named chair of the Subcommittee on Global Change Research (SGCR) by Dr. Tamara Dickinson, Principle Assistant Director for Environment and Energy at the White House Office of Science and Technology Policy in 2016, of which she previously served as vice-chair.
+Ann Bartuska was named chair of the Subcommittee on Global Change Research (SGCR) by Dr. Tamara Dickinson, Principal Assistant Director for Environment and Energy at the White House Office of Science and Technology Policy in 2016, of which she previously served as vice-chair.
 The group was created and is responsible for, meeting the requirement of the Global Change Research Act of 1990.
 In 2017, Bartuska joined the non-profit, Resources for the Future (RFF), as vice president of the newly formed program on Land, Water, and Nature.
 She currently serves as a senior adviser to RFF, focused on natural resources and forestry with special consideration of natural climate solutions through forest and agricultural lands.